CAMPUS REGULATIONS XV - XXI

 This policy is issued by the university president pursuant to Title 5, California Code of Regulations, Section 41301; and Section 952 of the General Education Provisions Act, as amended.
 It concerns the disclosure of information to a parent or legal guardian of a student regarding violation(s) of any rule or policy of the university, governing the use or possession of alcohol or a controlled substance.
 This policy was effective August 1, 2001.

 Drug or alcohol violations are determined by established due process procedures, which include notice of the charges and the right to be heard.
 University-level, student disciplinary procedures follow CSU Executive Order 1098, Student Conduct Procedures for the California State University.
-The document is available in the Office of Judicial Affairs, USU-224; (562) 985-5270.
+The document is available in the Office of Student Conduct & Ethical Development, USU-224; (562) 985-5270.
 On-campus housing Judicial Board Procedures and housing regulations are available in the Housing and Residential Life Office (562) 985-4187.

 - Seeking parental assistance in remediating the student’s immediate alcohol or drug problem;